 Other Considerations

 A last will and testament is among the different types of wills that a person can use to issue directives of property distribution after their death.
-There are various aspects of the last will and testament that a person should be familiar with.
-We shall look into some of these aspects below.
+There are various aspects of the last will that a person should be familiar with.

 Amending a will

-Just because one has already written a last will and testament does not imply that the issued directives are final.
+Just because one has already written a last will does not imply that the issued directives are final.
 A grantor can opt to amend all or sections of the Will.
 Amendment can be to change the executor, personal representative, legal counsel, to include acquisition or sale of property, change the beneficiaries, or any other justified reason.
 Amendment of a Last Will is done through a Codicil of a Will or simply a Codicil.
 The Codicil is attached to the Last Will and signed as provided by State laws.

 A Self-Proving Affidavit shows that the two witnesses swear under oath to having witnessed the grantor sign should be used when amending the Last Will using a Codicil.